walmartlabs/concord-website/docs/plugins/git.md

 commit operataion.
 The `pushChanges` parameter is optional and defaults to `false`, when omitted.
 The `commitUsername` and `commitEmail` are mandatory parameters to capture committer details.

+Users can get the list of uncommitted changes using `${response.changeList}` variable.

 <a name="branch"/>